-With the district's reliance on tourism and the borders currently closed except to a limited number of countries, we expect recovery to take a long time and some of our towns may not be the same as they once were.
-In the short to medium-term, we do not expect the situation to change significantly, but we are motivated to see the district diversify and reduce reliance on tourism in our economy.
+With the district's reliance on tourism and the borders currently closed, we expect recovery to take a long time and some of our towns may not be the same as they once were.
+In the short to medium-term, we do not expect the situation to change, but we are motivated to see the district diversify and reduce reliance on tourism in our economy.
 As technology in the district continues to improve, there are opportunities to move towards a more knowledge-based economy and to attract skilled people who are looking for a different pace of life.
-We are confident that when the borders fully re-open, tourists will increase, however it will take time for visitor numbers to grow.
+We are confident that when the borders re-open, tourists will increase, however it will take time for visitor numbers to grow.

 Council is highly focussed on resilience so that the district can withstand the effects of climate change and natural disasters, and look after our residents with good quality infrastructure.
-Going into this Long Term Plan we have been able to take advantage of funding opportunities to improve the delivery of 3 waters under the three waters reforms and improve our assets in this area.
+Going into this Long Term Plan we have been able to take advantage of funding opportunities to improve the delivery of 3 waters and improve our assets in this area.